Windows 365 Boot – What is the fuzz about?

 However, the Windows 365 Boot features brings some really intersting things to the table.
 We can now easily deploy and manage thin clients without needing any additional tools or licenses.
 I think that is pretty sweet as someone who works with customers who hare heavily invested in the Microsoft echosystem.
 It might not be as far along and flexible as e.g. IGEL.
 But this would potentially get more companies started with thin clients since there really isn’t any roadblocks anymore like there used to.

-2 replies on “Windows 365 Boot – What is the fuzz about?”
+2 responses to “Windows 365 Boot – What is the fuzz about?”

 Leave a Reply